thezhe/TemplateLists.txt/README.md

 # cmake-action

-A GitHub Action that runs CMake/CTest and optionally uploads install artifacts.
+A GitHub Action that builds, tests, and installs CMake projects.